daviddalpiaz/r4sl/02-r-intro.md

 # Introduction to `R`

-> "Measuring programming progress by lines of code is like measuring aircraft building progress by weight."
->
-> --- **Bill Gates**

 After reading this chapter you will be able to:

 - Interact with `R` using RStudio.
 - Use `R` as a calculator.
-- Work with data as vectors and data frames.
+- Work with data as vectors, lists, and data frames.
 - Make basic data visualizations.
 - Write your own `R` functions.
 - Perform hypothesis tests using `R`.
 - Perform basic simulations in `R`.

-## `R` Resources
+## Getting Started

 `R` is both a programming language and software environment for statistical computing, which is *free* and *open-source*.
 To get started, you will need to install two pieces of software: